vita-rust/.github/profile/README.md

 Welcome to the GitHub organization Vita-Rust, dedicated to supporting [Rust programming language] on the PlayStation Vita platform.
 Our goal is to provide a seamless Rust development experience for PlayStation Vita enthusiasts and developers.

-Please refer to our [Rust on Sony PlayStation Vita Book] to find out how to start developing applications in Rust for Vita.
-The wiki is a work in progress, and we would like to encourage you to contribute by adding any information necessary.
+Please refer to our [Rust on Sony PlayStation Vita Book] to find out how to start developing applications in Rust for Vita and the [examples] repository.
+The book is a work in progress, and we would like to encourage you to contribute by adding any information necessary.

 ## Getting Started 🚀